Elixir-UTFPR/curso_de_elixir_sequencial_marco_2022/README_en.md

   - Which are the basic operations in Elixir?
   - Which are the most used types of collections in Elixir?
   - What is a module?
-  - What is the Enum module and what is it for?
+  - What is the Enum module, and what is it for?
   - What is and how to use Pattern Matching in Elixir?
   - Which are the main control structures in Elixir?
   - How to write named and anonymous functions in Elixir?